 A tangy, creamy lemon curd perfect for Tarte Au Citron, or to slather over gingerbread, shortbread, or any bread!
 It’s a no muss, no fuss recipe.

 - 85 g or 3 oz unsalted butter, softened at room temperature

 - 2 large egg yolks

-- In the bowl of an electric mixer, beat the butter and sugar until light and fluffy (about 2 minutes).
-Slowly add the eggs and yolks.
-Beat for another minute.
+- In the bowl of a stand mixer fitted with the paddle attachment, beat the butter and sugar until light and fluffy (2 minutes).
+Slowly add the eggs and yolks and beat for another minute.
 Mix in the lemon juice.
 Although it will look curdled and quite unappetizing at this stage, it will smooth out as it cooks and the butter melts.

-- In a medium, heavy bottomed saucepan, cook the mixture over low heat until it looks smooth.
-Increase the heat to medium and cook, stirring constantly, until the mixture thickens (about 10 minutes).
+- In a medium, heavy-bottomed saucepan, cook the mixture over low heat until it looks smooth.
+Next, increase the heat to medium and cook, stirring constantly, until the mixture thickens (10 minutes).
 Don’t let the mixture boil.